New EnglandFarm Guide

 Farm picks

-Rhode Island Raspberry and Blackberry Farms to Start With
+Rhode Island Raspberry and Blackberry Farms to Check

-Use these farms as a tight Rhode Island starting list, with a few orchard and farmstand options for backup when bramble fields are limited.
+Use these farms for a tight Rhode Island berry plan, with a few orchard and farm stand options for backup when bramble fields are limited.

 Middletown, RI